Treeniks/bachelor-thesis-isabelle-vscode/chapters/05-main-enhancements.typ

 = Enhancements and New Features

 This chapter focuses on significant redesigns or additions to #vscode.
-Users of #vscode frequently reported about syntax highlighting breaking, particularly when switching files.
+Users of #vscode frequently reported syntax highlighting breaking, particularly when switching files.
 To address this, we implemented a feature that allows manual requests for decorations.

 Additionally, we added the ability to disable HTML output for state and output panels, a feature primarily motivated by the requirements of the Neovim language client prototype mentioned in @intro:motivation.
-We also provided more granular control for the language client with regards to the handling of Isabelle symbols, which enhances the server's flexibility.
+We also provided more granular control for the language client regarding the handling of Isabelle symbols, which enhances the server's flexibility.

 Lastly, we identified two features of #jedit where #vscode had no equivalent: Active markup and the ability to set Isabelle preferences through a UI settings menu.
 While these features required certain compromises, the implementations in #vscode prioritize simplicity and compatibility, even if they deviate from the exact functionality found in #jedit.